artsy/artsy-newrelic/README.md

 NEW_RELIC_ERROR_COLLECTOR_IGNORE_ERROR_CODES=400,401,402,[...],499
 ````

-Leave a license key out in dev/test environments and NewRelic won't bother you.
+Leave `NEW_RELIC_LICENSE_KEY` out in dev/test environments and NewRelic won't bother you.

 ## Testing